 Domestic return flight tickets from Delhi to Imphal

 Any damage to the motorcycle must be covered by the rider in full

 NOTE: These prices are based on a minimum tour group of 10 people (usually tours are between 10 and 15 people) and sharing a room.
 If you’d like your own room then there is a US$650 surcharge.

-Payment terms: A minimum US$1,000 deposit must be made at time of booking with the balance paid in US$ upon arrival.
-Full payment at booking also accepted.Terms & Conditions What To Bring Price Guarantee
+Payment terms: A minimum US$1,000 deposit must be made at the time of booking with the balance paid in US$ upon arrival.
+Full payment at booking is also accepted.Terms & Conditions What To Bring Price Guarantee

 |Rider or Pillion||Rider, Pillion|